If you’re looking for the skinny on some sleek new arrows for your carefully picked crossbow, you’re in luck.

 Simply, as many as you can afford.

 You don’t need two dozen arrows for practice either.
 If you shoot too many arrows close together, you can damage the arrows.
-Six arrows for hunting and six arrows for practice is plenty.
+Six bolts for hunting and another six for practice is plenty.
 A dozen arrows can be pricey so you can do two things to spread out the cost.

 Buy arrows in bulk during off-season.